Discipleship for the Twenty-first Century

 Jesus’ command remains the same now as it has always been.

-Going therefore, make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe everything I have commanded you.
+All authority has been given to Me in heaven and on earth.
+As you are going, therefore, make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe everything I have commanded you.
+(Matthew 28:18b-20a)

 Did you catch all that?
 The two actions of discipleship are both sacramental and catechetical.
 To make disciples the disciples (to whom Jesus gave this commission) are told to baptize and teach the nations.
 Let’s be super-clear about all of this.

-The command (Great Commission) is given by Jesus.
-The command is given to Jesus’ disciples.
-The command Jesus gives them is to make disciples and the scope of their work of making disciples encompasses the whole world (all nations).
-The manner or method of making disciples is further described by two separate but related actions: baptize and teach.
+The command itself (a.k.a. the Great Commission) is given by Jesus.
+Those to whom Jesus gives this command are His disciples.
+The command Jesus gives them has as its objective to make disciples, and the scope of their work of making disciples encompasses the whole world (all nations).
+The manner in which they are instructed to do this or the method Jesus gives them to make disciples is further described by Jesus Himself to include two separate but related actions: baptize and teach.
 Easy-peasy, right?

-For those who reject Baptism as a sacrament, please see here.
-Baptism into Christ’s body the church is not easily discarded, although the devil has done much to discredit its ongoing central place in the Christian life, as Jesus ordained that it be.
-Baptism is where the individual is brought into Christ by the work of the Holy Spirit.
+Of course, the devil has done much to discredit, dillute, or distract from the ongoing, central place of Baptism in the Christian life, precisely because that is what Jesus ordained that it be in the Christian life.
+Baptism is Christ’s gift whereby the individual is brought into Christ by the work of the Holy Spirit (Galatians 3:26-27; 1 Corinthians 12:12-14).
 It is not a work of man.
-It is God’s work.
-It has God’s promise attached to it, for it conveys the grace of God in the Gospel to real sinners.
-It connects the believer to Jesus’ death on the cross (Romans 6:1-11).
+It is not a good work that you or I must do to be saved, because, quite simply, it’s not your work, and it’s not mine.
+It’s God’s work, for God commanded baptism in His name and in His authority (Matthew 28:18-20), and so God works through it (Ephesians 5:25-27; Titus 3:4-7).
+It has God’s promise attached to it, for it conveys the grace of God in the Gospel individually to real sinners, who are plunged into Jesus’ death for sinners when they are baptized into that death of Christ on the cross (Romans 6:1-11).

 All that God has revealed in the Holy Scriptures must be included in the task of teaching, for Jesus excluded none of it, not even the smallest part.